HEdmeades/red-energy-technical-test/README.md

 I have tried to write this application as if it was going to a part of a bigger project.
 I've abstracted out the code as much as I can for re-usability as if the project would grow and have many contributors.
-I have also implemented javax validation to the domain objects to firstly check the data is valid but also prepare this application for persistence layer.
+I have also implemented javax validation to the domain objects to firstly check the data is valid but also prepare this application for a persistence layer.

 I have also added a few redundant/unnecessary comments just to explain my thinking.
 These are the sort of comments I would be making during a pull review.

-I extended the domain objects with a DomainObject class to implement generic validation.
+I extended the domain objects with a DomainObject class to implement generic validation. <br />
-I also updated the domain objects to use Lombok to clean up the classes.
+I have updated the domain objects to use Lombok to clean up the classes. <br />
+I have created a series of files to use for testing (this to simulate business test cases and end-to-end testing of the application). <br />

 ## Questions & Assumptions
 * Can I assume the file is a valid CSV?